Have You Ever Wondered Just How Some People Even Manage to Catch Fish?

 Many times just observing someone else is educational.
-If you are reading this and you may fit one of the categories, please do not take it personal as I am not trying to downgrade anyone here, but trying to point out that OK, maybe you do catch fish, but there may be ways or things you could possibly do to increase your catch, or cut your time on the water or just burning fuel and come back with a clean/unused fishbox.
+If you are reading this and you may fit one of the categories, please do not take it personal as I am not trying to downgrade anyone here, but trying to point out that OK, maybe you do catch fish, but there may be ways or things you could possibly do different to increase your catch, or cut your time on the water or just burning fuel and come back with a clean/unused fishbox.
 If you get invited on someone's boat and become observant, you might learn some new good things along with the not so good.
 You may be able to add a page to your book that may help you catch fish closer to the port along with saving on fuel.

 Yes, I am one of those who at times have thought that I

 knew how to

 fish.
 Then after being exposed to, or talking to other fishermen, I later

 have had that light bulb come on a lot brighter, and another piece of the puzzle fell in place.

 For years I have tried to catch river Coho with little success, it seemed that I

 was never in the right location or my timing was off, or I had the wrong boat (at

 least that is what I convinced myself was wrong).
 Finally after MANY

 years, I added two and two together and just like someone hit me on the head